sasha5434/gallery/README.md

 # php gallery

-simple video gallery on PHP
+simple image and video gallery on PHP

 ### How to install
 create DB from dump in base.sql